-It is important to keep your esophagus (the tube between your throat and your stomach) working well during your treatment and recovery time.
+It is important to keep your esophagus (the tube that carries food to your stomach) working well during your treatment and recovery time.
 Drinking and eating normal amounts will help keep your esophagus healthy.

 Because of this, we want to reduce any side effects that affect how you eat and swallow.
 These side effects include: